renzorlive/vimmaster/README.md

 14. Search Forward: `/target` then Enter; use `n`
 15. Search Backward: `?alpha` then Enter; use `N`
 16. Search Navigation: reach the 3rd occurrence with `n`

+### Finish Celebration
+After completing the final level, a centered full-screen celebration overlay appears with a confetti animation and a Play Again button.
+Press Enter or click Play Again to restart at level 1.

 ## Controls
 - Navigation: `h` left, `j` down, `k` up, `l` right